Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Not only that they both belong to the suv segment and utilize the same 5-door suv body style, they are even powered by the same Renault-developed diesel engine!
 There is not much there to point us towards one vehicle or the other.
 Or is it?

-SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault being a slightly better choice apparently.
-Moving further on, let's take a closer look at some additional safety-related facts.
-Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the French car offers a marginal difference of 1% more metal.
+SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the Renault being a slightly better choice apparently.
+Still, apart from the official crash test results there are other things we need to be aware of.
+Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+On the other hand, when it comes to weight, a factor that most people underestimate, the French car offers a marginal difference of 1% more metal.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Renault badge with 4.2 out of 5.
-Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.8 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Renault badge with 4.2 out of 5.
+The same official information place X-Trail 16% above average, and Koleos 3% below the first one.
+We should definitely mention that owners of cars with the same powertrain as these two vehicles rank it on average as 4.8 out of 5.

 Performance & Fuel economyRenault is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 191 kilometers per hour, 9km/h less than the other car.
 When it comes to fuel economy the winner has to be the French car, averaging around 6.4 liters of fuel per 100 kilometers (44 mpg), in combined cycle.
 We can't ignore that 16% difference compared to the Japanese car.